 The founders of NeMe are Helene Black, Yiannis Colakides and Konstantinos Sophocleous.
 NeMe has 23 members.

-Since 2013 and cohering to one of our aims to support young cultural workers, NeMe is the hub organisation for the Cyprus representation of the European Cultural Parliament Youth Network.
+From 2013 to 2016, cohering to one of our aims to support young cultural workers, NeMe was the hub organisation for the Cyprus representation of the European Cultural Parliament Youth Network.

 NeMe Arts Centre (NAC)

 NAC is a permanent physical space which aims to promote a critical and interdisciplinary approach to the arts focused on research and cultural production.
 We support and encourage initiatives and dialogue that involve institutions, collectives, artists, scholars from the local and international communities.
 NeMe Arts Centre is a non-commercial exhibiting space.
 NeMe’s non-profit financial strategy relies exclusively on fund raising.
 The NeMe Arts Centre is administered by the NeMe Directors and Board Members.

 The combination of IMCA’s itinerant nature and NAC’s permanent space gives it a flexibility in both the type of events we organise and the way they are presented.
 Our exhibitions are always curated and the participants are selected by invitation and/or call for entries.
 If you wish to be informed about our activities do subscribe to our newsletter if you wish to be considered as an invited participant in one of our future events, send your catalogues/usb disks/dvds/cds/ or something about your work to:NeMe